The Clinical Practice of Educational Therapy

 Educational therapy is a burgeoning and transformational profession that bridges the fields of education and psychology.
 This trans-disciplinary practice considers the treatment alliance between therapist and client as being paramount.
 Only 30 plus years young, the Association of Educational Therapists (AET), the national professional association, sets the standards for training and practice.

-How is the work of an educational therapist different from that of a tutor?
+How is the work of an educational therapist different from that of a Private SAT tutor?
 Often parents and professionals ask this question.
 A brief explanation of this significant issue follows this paragraph.
 For a more complete explanation, see the text edited by Ficksman & Adelizzi, cited below.

 Tutors usually work with children who need help with homework and specific academic skills, whereas educational therapists search for the source of the disconnect in learning which often has a social/emotional component that impacts self-esteem.
 The main goal of a tutor is higher test scores, while the psycho-educational goals of an educational therapist might include:

 1. An augmentation of self-esteem by creating opportunities for success and the recognition of one’s unique islands of competency (Brooks & Goldstein, 2004);